 When I travelled to India, I wanted to try something a bit different.
 On my solo trip to Goa, I was looking for peace and balance in my life.
-Luckily, Arambol held the answer: a ten day course offering ‘soul realisation through movement’.
+Luckily, Arambol held the answer: a ten-day course offering ‘soul realisation through movement’ – perfect if you’re looking for meditation in Goa.
 Having tried nothing of this kind before, naturally I signed right up.

 Of the 15 people on Panda’s course, ten of them had attended one of his workshops previously.
 Some had travelled halfway around the world to take part.
 Panda was very down-to-earth and relaxed, encouraging us to ask questions and feel comfortable to do as much or as little as we wanted.
 Even falling asleep in class is OK!
 The main thing is simply to be there.

-The space – named Panda’s Garden – is a marquee-type construction set a few metres back from Arambol’s busy main road, but so tranquil it feels like a million miles away.
+The venue – named Panda’s Garden – is a marquee-type construction set a few metres back from Arambol’s busy main road, but so tranquil it feels like a million miles away.

 There were periods of stillness.
 We would sit or lie down to quieten the mind.
 I’m sure I unintentionally took advantage of the option to fall asleep during some of these moments.

 Outside of the class, during the first week, I found myself having vivid dreams.
 Apparently this is one of the potential side effects of clearing out the emotions stored in our body.
 But everyone can experience it differently.

 The closest I had ever come to tai chi was spotting people practice it in the park or on the beach.
 I’d be half-fascinated and half-amused by this slow and graceful form of martial art, and their seemingly trance-like state.
 I didn’t think that one day I would be attempting it myself.